nwchemgit/nwchem-dockerfiles/nwchem-dev/README.md

 ### EXAMPLES using the ghcr.io image

-You can the ghcr.io image with the command
+You can pull the image from the ghcr.io GitHub Container Registry with the command

 `docker pull ghcr.io/nwchemgit/nwchem-dev/`*arch*`:latest`